AlpacaTravel/graphql-docs/topics/itinerary/Managing a Trip/README.md

 - [Automatic Routing](/topics/itinerary/Automatic%20Routing/)

-## Displaying an Itinerary with matched Directions
+## Displaying an Itinerary with Matched Directions

 Once you have enabled auto-routing on an itinerary, the itinerary will have directions available for querying.
 You can use the "itinerary" query to access